GgnDpSngh/ERAN-VNN-COMP/README.md

 Reproducing results
 -------------------
-We provide results computed on our machines in the folder "tf_verify/results/<category>".
+We provide results computed on our machines in the folder "tf_verify/competition_results/<category>".
 The produced files contain the verification result (SAT, UNSAT, or UNKNOWN) and the runtime in seconds.
-This files in this folder will be overwritten by our scripts.
-One can copy it to another folder for reference.
+Both the verification results and the runtime are obtained by combining the respective quatities from the verifier and the attack algorithm.
+In our results, we only report those attacks for which the overall time of running the verifier and attack is less than the specified timeout.

 ```